 How Much Horsepower Does A Boat Need To Pull A Skier?

 A boat should have a minimum of 70 horsepower to pull a skier.
-The size, weight and design of the boat will play a big part in how much horsepower you will need.
+The size, weight and design of the boat will play a big part in how much speed you will need.

 Since there is a lot more that goes into the horsepower discussion, keep reading for the rest of the key details.